gautemo/talks/PWA workshop.md

 ## Description

 What PWA is.
 Why PWA is the answer to everything.
 Why PWA is NOT the answer to everything.
-How to transform a website to a PWA.
+How to transform a website into a PWA.
 Hands-on by creating the App Shake PWA.